Wittiza: Legend

 At last feeling safe, the king "gave reins to his licentious passions, and soon, by his tyranny and sensuality, acquired the appellation of Witiza the Wicked."
 Specifically, using secret orders he demolished castles that he feared could be used by future internal enemies, oblivious to the possibility that he was weakening the kingdom's defenses against foreign invaders.
 And at court, inspired by the custom of Muslim rulers, he "indulged in a plurality of wives and concubines, encouraging his subjects to do the same."

 In later times such stories were told of Wittiza because, in opposition to the policies of the Church hierarchy, he had been lenient toward the Jews and had encouraged the clergy to marry.
 Therefore, when the kingdom met sudden ruin in the first year of his successor Roderic (a favorite of the Church), this was readily explained by alleging that the sins of Wittiza "had drawn down the wrath of Heaven upon the unhappy nation."

 As the story goes, it was in an attempt to save Hispania from such divine punishment that the exiled Roderic returned from Italy with an army.
 Wittiza was soon defeated in the field and taken captive.
 Roderic was then crowned king at Toledo, after which he avenged his father by having Wittiza blinded and imprisoned at Córdoba.
 There the former king "passed the brief remnant of his days in perpetual darkness, a prey to wretchedness and remorse."
-Meanwhile, Wittiza's two sons, Evan and Sisebut, were banished or escaped to Tangier in Africa.